gdm413229/swwmgz_m/ExtendedLore.md

   is dismissed.
 As bonds with the Nukuri are re-established, their technology is adopted once again by all countries.
 The Nekuraku family in full joins in on Saya's birthday party the week after.
+- 2191: Saya and her creations move in with Kirin, she leaves the leadership of Akari Labs to her brother Taro.
 - 2200: Earth joins the X'Animen Coalition, now known as the "United Aligned Worlds".
 - 2201: The UAC files for bankrupcy.